 I think this is every kid’s favorite job.
 Stirring ingredients together is a fun and simple way to get your kids involved.
-Make sure what they are stirring is cooled.
-Also, that they know the kitchen rules regarding sneaking a taste of what they are making.
+Make sure that they know the kitchen rules regarding sneaking a taste of what they are making.

 Got a recipe that calls for a specific number of ingredients?
 Pull up a stool and have your kids help with the prep.
 Count out and organize your ingredients.

-If you’re doing something that requires repetitive layers or some kind of assembly, kids will love helping.
+If you’re doing a recipe that requires repetitive layers or some kind of assembly, kids will love helping.
 Maybe they can hand you the next ingredient when you’re making a layered lasagna.
 Or, maybe you can guide them through making a few sandwiches for a family picnic.